stevenrakhmanchik/Plywood/README.md

 - [ ] Implement if/then
 - [X] Implement labels and goto to enable looping and recursive code when paired with if/then
 - Adding more soon
+- At some point: Try solving USACO Bronze problems with Plywood to see how it goes

 ## Sample Code Snippets: